Ultralesson/ul-shopify/README.md

 -   **Dummy OTP**: `0000`
 -   This preloaded OTP can be used to test the OTP verification process, ensuring that testers can simulate and automate the verification flow seamlessly.

-Absolutely, I'll craft a section for the README that outlines how to add locators for seamless automation in React Native.

----

 ## Adding Locators for Automation Testing